DinoDevs/GladiatusCrazyAddon/README.md

 ## :scroll: License

-This project is under [The MIT license](https://opensource.org/licenses/MIT).
+This project is under GNU GPLv3.
-We do although appreciate attribute.